-- v) the character of the District will be maintained by encouraging the retention of existing structures and landscape features. - vi) the design of new development, either as infilling or as additions to existing buildings, should complement the prevailing character of the area. - vii) regard will be had at all times to the guidelines and intent of the Heritage Conservation District Plan. - viii) development on land adjacent to designated Heritage Conservation Districts will be encouraged to be sensitive to the characteristics of the District.
+- a) the character of the District will be maintained by encouraging the retention of existing structures and landscape features. - b) the design of new development, either as infilling or as additions to existing buildings, should complement the prevailing character of the area. - c) regard will be had at all times to the guidelines and intent of the Heritage Conservation District Plan. - d) development on land adjacent to designated Heritage Conservation Districts will be encouraged to be sensitive to the characteristics of the District.

-15.7 6.7 Heritage Conservation Areas
+15.7 Heritage Conservation Areas